binshi/ml-ds/supervised-learning/classification/svm.md

 ### ![](/assets/Screenshot 2019-08-09 at 6.32.12 PM.png)![](/assets/Screenshot 2019-08-09 at 6.34.31 PM.png)

+### Hyperparameters {#hyperparameters}

+When we define the model, we can specify the hyperparameters.
+As we've seen in this section, the most common ones are

+* `C`: The C parameter.

+* `kernel`: The kernel.
+The most common ones are 'linear', 'poly', and 'rbf'.

+* `degree`: If the kernel is polynomial, this is the maximum degree of the monomials in the kernel.
+* `gamma`: If the kernel is rbf, this is the gamma parameter.

 #### Usage

 Linear kernels are good for text and they are needed for performance if you have a lot of data.